 Head of Marketing & Communications

-Benazeer has been following the evolution of the media industry for the past decade, and has joined the Hub driven first by her curiosity, but also in her belief of the higher purpose of what we are trying to build here for Mauritius.
+Benazeer has been following the evolution of the media industry for the past decade, and has joined the Hub driven first by her curiosity, but also in her belief of the higher purpose of what we are trying to build here for Mauritius and Africa.
 She brings with her 10 years of experience covering diverse markets in the digital marketing and communications field, put to use today to develop global partnerships, innovative events and demystify the FinTech space in the African region!

 Executive Admin Ninja